-Figure 23: Unit Mix
+Figure 24: Unit Mix

-Studio Jr 1-bed 1-bed 1-bed + den 2-bed 2-bed + den Total 29 units 38 units 40 units 30 units 19 units 10 units 166 units
+Studio Jr 1-bed 1-bed 1-bed + den 2-bed 2-bed + den Total 43 units 26 units 31 units 28 units 15 units 23 units 166 units

-Figure 24: Typical Residential Floor Plans
+Figure 25: Typical Residential Floor Plans

 Site Design & Layout: The applicant proposes a residential building with 2 levels of below-grade parking and 2 levels of above-grade parking.
 The building meets the sidewalk on Fairfax Drive and is setback approximately 3 ft from the sidewalk on North Troy Street.
 Due to the grade change of approximately 12 ft as it slopes down from the northern edge of the building to Fairfax Drive, portions of both the ground floor and mezzanine level have at-grade street frontages.
-The ground floor uses include the residential entrance, lobby, and parking and loading access.
+The ground floor uses include the residential entrance, lobby, parking and loading.
 The mezzanine level uses include a residential amenity space and the 30 residential parking spaces for use by the current residents of Courthouse Manor and Wakefield Manor.
-A single curb cut is located on North Troy Street for mezzanine level parking access, while two curb cuts are located on Fairfax Drive for parking and loading access.
+A single curb cut is located on North Troy Street for parking access, while two curb cuts are located on Fairfax Drive for parking and loading access.
 The applicant also proposes an approximately 2,400 sf elevated private courtyard in the northwest corner of the building on the second level.
 A pedestrian walkway and maintenance access runs along the north side of the building, while a pedestrian only walkway runs along the west side of the building.
-Other than the location of the underground utility vaults between Fairfax Drive and the Wakefield Manor building and a new trash pad on Troy Street, no changes are proposed elsewhere at the site.
+Other than the location of the underground utility vaults between Fairfax Drive and the Wakefield Manor building, no changes are proposed elsewhere at the site.